 Today, we see them on national and institutional coats of arms, sporting emblems, company logos, clothing brands and family crests – even the ignoble ones.
 If there is one creature we aspire to, it is the lion, king of all creatures.

-In total there are between 23,000 and 39,000 wild African lions left on the entire continent(1).
-So, using the most conservative estimates, captive-bred lions would make up one fifth of the entire African lion population.
-Breeding lions for hunting is clearly good business.
+There are between 23,000 and 39,000 wild African lions left on the entire continent(1).
+So, using the most conservative estimates, captive-bred lions would make up one-fifth of the African lion population.
+Breeding lions for hunting is good business.
 And it’s getting better.
-4062 lion trophies (more than South Africa’s entire wild population) were exported from South Africa between 2007 and 2011, compared to 1830 trophies between 2002 and 2006.
+4062 lion trophies (more than South Africa’s wild population) were exported from South Africa between 2007 and 2011, compared to 1830 trophies between 2002 and 2006.

 The USA is by far the largest market for trophies.
-The key drivers seem to be a large, wealthy hunting population and a colourful history of African big game hunting featuring iconic characters such as President Theodore Roosevelt who’s year-long African safari is the stuff of legends.
-In 1909, he and his son bagged over 500 big game, including 17 lion, 11 elephant and 20 rhinos.
+The key drivers seem to be a large, wealthy hunting population and a colourful history of African big game hunting featuring iconic characters such as President Theodore Roosevelt, whose year-long African safari is the stuff of legends.
+In 1909, he and his son bagged over 500 big game, including 17 lions, 11 elephants and 20 rhinos.

 Author Ernest Hemingway added to the allure with his 1933 safari, publishing evocative stories about men ushered into manhood by slaying African beasts.
-He was a romantic character with whom a vast number of American men still identify.
+He was a romantic character with whom many American men still identify.

 The American hunter has weaved his way into African hunting history despite never belonging there

-In ‘Out of Africa’ Robert Redford retains his American accent despite playing the role of Englishman, Denys Finch Hatton.
+In ‘Out of Africa’, Robert Redford retains his American accent despite playing the Englishman, Denys Finch Hatton.
 In one crucial scene, he and Meryl Streep (playing Karen Blixen) come across a pair of lions.
 The female charges.
 Streep drops her with a single shot.
-But the male attacks from another direction and Redford fires both barrels.
+But the male attacks from another direction, and Redford fires both barrels.
 The king obliterated, Redford takes charge, commanding: ‘Reload now.”
 They wait, rifles at the ready.
-Once the threat is over, they lower their rifles and Redford notices the recoil from Streep’s rifle has split her lip.
+Once the threat is over, they lower their rifles, and Redford notices the recoil from Streep’s rifle has split her lip.
 So he unwinds his sweaty neckerchief and dabs it on the bloody wound.
 It’s hot, heroic stuff.

-Today, killing wild lions is an expensive exercise involving many days of hunting with no guarantee of success.
-In data collected between 2009 and 2012, the average cost of a lion hunt in Tanzania was US$76,116 lasting over 12 days with an average success rate of 61.3%.
-In South Africa you could bag a lion in 3 days with a 99.2% success rate at half the price, or less.
+Today, killing wild lions is an expensive exercise involving many hunting days with no guarantee of success.
+In data collected between 2009 and 2012, the average cost of a lion hunt in Tanzania was US$76,116 lasting over 12 days, with an average success rate of 61.3%.
+In South Africa, you could bag a lion in 3 days with a 99.2% success rate at half the price or less.
 A minimum quote in 2012 was US$19,472.(1)

-So why the huge difference in price?
+So why the huge price difference?
 For one thing, Tanzania abides by the hunting principle of ‘fair chase’.
 The lion has a relatively fair chance because of the size of its range.
 Here, lions are hunted in hunting blocks that average 1753 km².
-In Zambia they average almost 6,000km².
-That makes for a long, difficulty hunt.
-By all accounts, the lions hunted in these countries have lived in the wild all of their lives and are able to use their well honed instincts to escape from hunters.
+In Zambia, they average almost 6,000km².
+That makes for a long, difficult hunt.
+By all accounts, the lions hunted in these countries have lived in the wild and can use their well-honed instincts to escape from hunters.

-In contrast the hunting blocks in South Africa average 49.9km².
-Secondly, the vast majority of lions hunted in South Africa are captive-bred, often hand-raised and accustomed to humans.
-Thirdly, they are only exposed to the “wild” for a short period of time before they are hunted in what is known in hunting circles as ‘put and take.’
+In contrast, the hunting blocks in South Africa average 49.9km².
+Secondly, most lions hunted in South Africa are captive-bred, often hand-raised and accustomed to humans.
+Thirdly, they are only exposed to the “wild” for a short period before they are hunted in what is known in hunting circles as ‘put and take.’

-In fact the South African Predator Association stipulates a minimum of 10km² hunting area for captive-bred lions.
-The legally required release period for captive bred lions in the Free State Province and North West Province is 30 and 4 days respectively (FS and NW are where most captive-bred lions are hunted)(2).
-Sounds like canned hunting, doesn’t it?
+The South African Predator Association stipulates a minimum of 10km² hunting area for captive-bred lions.
+The legally required release period for captive-bred lions in the Free State Province and North West Province is 30 and 4 days, respectively (FS and NW are where most captive-bred lions are hunted)(2).
+It sounds like canned hunting, doesn’t it?

 Price and a 99.2% guarantee are not the only attractive things for hunters.
-Captive-bred lions yield larger, better looking trophies.
-Consistent food supply during growth helps achieve this, as does selective breeding which is a widespread phenomenon on South African game ranches, so there is little doubt it is practiced by lion breeders.
+Captive-bred lions yield larger, better-looking trophies.
+Consistent food supply during growth helps achieve this, as does selective breeding, which is a widespread phenomenon on South African game ranches, so there is little doubt lion breeders practise it.
 Of Safari Club International’s record book of trophies in 2009, South African skull sizes top the list.(1)

-Selective breeding has also lead to the increase in more ‘exotic’ variants such as white lions, for which hunters will pay a premium.
-Clearly it’s not just Siegfried and Roy who are in the market for a platinum blonde.
+Selective breeding has also led to more ‘exotic’ variants, such as white lions, for which hunters will pay a premium.
+It’s not just Siegfried and Roy who are in the market for a platinum blonde.